Cloud cost almost never goes down on its own. It has to be managed as a first-class architectural constraint.

 Kubernetes Fundamentals

-What to count: unit economics instead of “total amount”
+What to measure: unit economics instead of total spend

-- Cost of reliability: how much the target SLA/SLO costs (duplication, replication, multi-region).
+- Cost of reliability: what the target SLA/SLO costs through redundancy, replication, and multi-region architecture.

-- Engineering productivity cost: how much time the team spends on ops instead of feature delivery.
+- Engineering productivity cost: how much time teams spend on operations instead of product delivery.

 Rules of thumb for choosing a cost model